steverice/pagerduty-api-v2-deck/PITCHME.md

 <!--
 Talks are a great way to get ideas and get out of your day-to-day headspace.
-You're here, so you're off to a good start!
+You’re here, so you’re off to a good start!
 This talk by Amber Feng at Stripe, entitled "Move Fast, Don’t Break the API", set me up with some great ideas about how to manage multiple versions of an API on a technical level.
 -->